hessian-group/awesome-hessian/README.md

 * **1，** It seems that the codes hosted in several websites (sourceforge and googlecode) , and the version of code is too old .
 We can host the codes here and maintain continuously
 * **2，** Collect all repos about hessian and find the best code of every language
 * **3，** Some code has been found to have multiple versions, maintained independently, somewhat fragmented, considered merging, and developed together.
+* **4，** Establish a community of Hessian to unite all the developers and users of hessian.
+Including the original author, each language client author